RESEARCH.

-These dominant-subordinate relationships between top predators are fascinating, and I am particularly interested in examining the ecology and conservation needs of subordinate large carnivores, particularly cheetahs (Acinonyx jubatus) in Africa and cougars (Puma concolor) in North America.
+These dominant-subordinate relationships between top predators are fascinating, and I am particularly interested in examining the ecology and conservation needs of subordinate large carnivores, particularly cheetahs (Acinonyx jubatus) in Africa and cougars (Puma concolor) in North and South America.

 Why this work matters now: